The New England Journal of Medicine December 13, 2018

 Setting

-Population Symptomatic heart failure patients with moderate-to-severe (3+) or severe (4+) secondary mitral regurgitation despite maximally tolerated guideline-directed medical therapy and determined not appropriate for surgery.
+Population Patients with ischemic or nonischemic cardiomyopathy (LVEF 20-50%), moderate-to-severe (3+) or severe (4+) secondary mitral regurgitation, and NYHA class II-IVa symptoms despite maximally tolerated guideline-directed medical therapy.

-Intervention Transcatheter mitral valve repair with the MitraClip device plus guideline-directed medical therapy.
+Intervention Transcatheter mitral-valve edge-to-edge repair using the MitraClip device plus maximally tolerated guideline-directed medical therapy.

 Study Limitations